openstack-archive/congress-specs/specs/kilo/refactor-drivers.rst

 Testing
 =======

 Unit tests for superclass, and modify existing test cases for individual drivers.

-Documentation Impact
+Documentation impact
 ====================

 This change will include new documentation for how to use the new datasource